arielchuri/forglory/crystalcastles/characters/wormwood.md

 AKA:

 ## Description
 A witch of the circle (of life).
 Casts spells and possesses abilities in herbalism, midwifery, and poisons.
-With a deep connection to nature, she draws upon the life force around her to weave powerful enchantments.
+Life and death are at war within.

 ## Stats
 Strength (3), Speed (6), Smarts (5), Stamina (4), Health (4)